 18. Sandcastle Contest

-This summer fundraising idea reminds everyone that sandcastles aren’t just for kids.
-Sand sculpture competitions are another great way to host a beach event for organizations who call the coast lines home.
-Ask contestants to pay and register for the event ahead of time, and give them a set amount of time to complete their entry during the actual contest.
+Ask contestants to pay and register for the event beforehand and give them a set amount of time to complete their entry during the actual contest.
 If possible, work with city officials to block off parts of the beach.
 Serve drinks and snacks and let attendees vote for the winner.

 19. Summer Adventure Scavenger Hunt

 Try a summer adventure scavenger hunt.
 After all, summer is the time for adventure, and what’s more adventurous than a scavenger hunt?
 This summer fundraising idea might take a bit more planning on your part, but with the right preparation, you can deliver an experience your supporters will never forget.